-Page 2 of 2 - Mike Lewis Fitness has been in business for four years, with a second location in Wichita at the waterfront.
+Mike Lewis Fitness has been in business for four years, with a second location in Wichita at the waterfront.
 One client, Evan M. Hockett, said, “Making the decision after many years of being out of shape has changed who I am in a very positive way.”

 "If you haven't been to Chisholm Trail Center lately, you're missing out on unique, quality stores," said Debra Mitchell, director of marketing.

 The center is at 98 percent occupancy.
 The only space available for lease is a grill and bar.

 Newton Masonic Lodge sponsors event for BBBS

 On July 13, members of Newton Masonic Lodge No. 142 sponsored a pancake breakfast, “Bigs for a Day” fishing event and a barbecue lunch at Harvey County East Lake for children being served by Big Brothers Big Sisters of Harvey County.